Sex trafficking in South Korea: Background

 The extent of sex trafficking in South Korea is difficult to know because of the lack of data, clandestine nature of sex trafficking crimes, and other factors.

+History

+Sex trafficking in South Korea has occurred from ancient times to the present and has been linked to slavery in Korea.
+During the Japanese invasions of Korea (1592–1598), Japanese combatants carried off and raped captured Koreans.
+During the Asia–Pacific War, comfort women from Chōsen and other nations were sex trafficked throughout the Empire of Japan.

 U.S. Trafficking in Persons Report

 According to the 2020 Trafficking in Persons Report issued by the U.S. State Department's Office, the efforts of South Korea to address trafficking are weakened by the absence of a comprehensive national law that defined trafficking consistent with international law.

 Some highlights from the report regarding sex trafficking in South Korea: